 Have you flipped* your classroom?
 Would you like to assign videos, quiz your students, and have access to the scores?

 We can help with that!
 Share our many economics and personal finance videos in the classroom, and then assign quiz questions.
-Using our Instructors Management Panel you will have access to student scores and data.
+Using our Instructor Management Panel you will have access to student scores and data.

 How does it work?

 Set up a virtual classroom using the Econ Lowdown Instructor Management Panel.
 The system will provide a link and generate a unique access code for each student.
 Students will view selected videos and take short five-to-nine question quizzes.
 You can log into the Instructor Management Panel to track student progress and access quiz scores.
 There is no software to download; and, best of all, it’s free!